 Ray is a principal with Global Infrastructure Partners and formerly managing director of TPG Capital, both responsible for infrastructure investments across emerging markets.
 Prior to this he worked at Rio Tinto where he held a number of senior strategic and commercial roles, including Head of the Office of the CEO, General Manager of Corporate Development, Director of Business Development for China and Head of Business Development for Oyu Tolgoi in Mongolia.

 Ray began his career as an investment banker across Sydney, Hong Kong and Beijing with Citi and Goldman Sachs where he advised on M&A and capital market transactions worth over $20 billion across the natural resources, infrastructure, diversified industrials and telecom sectors.

 Ray holds a double degree in actuarial studies and finance from the Australian National University and has undertaken executive education from the Harvard Business School.
 He has worked in over 25 countries, is fluent in Mandarin Chinese and Tok Pisin, and is a non-executive director of New Frontier Exploration.

 MR. LEWIS MARKS

 INDEPENDENT NON-EXECUTIVE DIRECTOR

 Lewis Marks was appointed director of the Board in July 2018.
-Mr. Marks is a former practicing and currently registered New York lawyer, who has lived in Asia for 37 years, including residence and business operations in Mongolia for most of the last 17 years, with extensive experience across the natural resource sector.
+Mr. Marks is a former practicing and currently registered New York lawyer, who has lived in Asia for almost 40 years, including residence and business operations in Mongolia for most of the last 18 years, with extensive experience across the natural resource sector.